jclind/time-tracker/README.md

 Since this was my first real project with Firebase as a backend, my main challenge in this project was both firebase authentication, and storing/retrieving user data in the cloud.
 This led me to spend a while researching and studying the firebase documentation and other resources.
 But eventually I was knowledgeable in firebase to set up both the authentication and storing data in the Firestore Database.

-Overall, this project was a great way for me to gain real experience in creating web apps and setting up firebase database communication, and I find this app very useful in my daily work schedule
+Overall, this project was a great way for me to gain real experience in creating web apps and setting up firebase database communication, and I find this app very useful in my daily work schedule.